 Minimalistic choreographer, Falon Baltzell has wrestled with a black piano bench while wearing pearls and citing T.S.
-Eliot, dove into a blue sleeping bag (in an orange fruit field) wearing a snorkel, flippers and a yellow raincoat, allowed balled up office paper to fall on her head, and danced in and around 10-foot orange cylinder structures, among other feats of minimal-spatial exploration.
+Eliot; dove into a blue sleeping bag (in an orange fruit field) wearing a snorkel, flippers and a yellow raincoat; allowed balled up office paper to fall on her head; and danced in and around 10-foot tall orange cylinder structures, among other feats of minimal-spatial exploration.
 Her research, Spatial Landscape as a Distilled Vision, has guided her choreographic journey of investigating space, or the illusion of space, as a tool for movement design.

 Baltzell has been an educator teaching movement efficiency through the Bill Evans Method of Teaching at such places as Ohio Dance Festival, SUNY Brockport, ACDFA (Penn State and Hofstra University), Kona Performing Arts, and master classes for communities she is a part of.
 Baltzell directed the upper school dance program at Hathaway Brown School for three years, where she taught the Bill Evans Method to middle and high school students in courses of Creative Dance, Choreography, Technique (modern, ballet, jazz), Contact Improvisation, and Ensemble.